andreaferrando/iOS_Demo/README.md

 It can be used independently by the architecture adopted, however it can be very handy in applications following the MVVM design pattern where the view model doesn't hold a reference of the view, so observation is even more a key factor.

-As a showcase, I have decided to implement one module (posts) following the standard VIPER architecture where each layers holds references to the connected layers (E.g. presenter holds a reference to view and interactor), and a part of the Details module (View-Presenter relation) using RxSwift as an example of alternative implementation using Reactive Programming.
+As a showcase, I have decided to implement one module (posts) following the standard VIPER architecture where each layer holds references to the connected layers (E.g. presenter holds a reference to view and interactor), and a part of the Details module (View-Presenter relation) using RxSwift as an example of alternative implementation using Reactive Programming.

 **Warnings**